Home/Swimming

 via Reuters

 But in the final strides, the legend lost the air and Sydney McLaughlin-Levrone whizzed past her.
 She took 51.46 seconds to hit another world record in the event.
 Dalilah tried her best but with 0.12 seconds short, she had to remain satisfied with the silver medal.
 After the event, Sydney showered praise on her coach, Bobby Kersee.
 She ultimately conceded, “It’s just about trusting your training, trusting your coach, and that will get you all the way round the track.”
-That saga still continues.
+And now that saga still continues.